Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/installfest/installfest-intel.resource.md

 /bin/bash -c "$(curl -fsSL https://gist.githubusercontent.com/CheezItMan/e31aebdb0f686c1a194e980b24f3cea4/raw/bdbca760a7f19e2e067982af3b402a7ca019b7c5/ada_c14_installfest.bash)"
 ```

-When the install finishes quit and restart your terminal.
+**When the install finishes quit and restart your terminal.** Without doing this, the installation above may not take affect.

 ### About Homebrew